The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Some discover more:

 The cost of these blind spots is not just the direct cost.
 It is also opportunity cost.
 If you are overpaying suppliers by 10%, that is cash that could have gone to hiring, marketing, or product development.
 If you are carrying excess inventory, that is working capital that could have been invested in growth.
+These compounding costs are what drive otherwise healthy businesses into the growth trap — strong revenue masking structural weakness.
+Building operational resilience starts with seeing the costs you're currently absorbing silently.

 The Path to Visibility: A Systematic Approach